Proppys

 Why invest in Hull?

 Hull (Kingston upon Hull) is the UK's most affordable university city for property investment.
-Victorian and Edwardian terraced houses in the primary investment postcodes transact at £70,000–£120,000, prices that allow cash purchase or very low LTV bridging even for investors with modest capital bases.
-Gross yields of 8–9% on single-let properties are achievable with straightforward management, and the absence of Article 4 anywhere in the city preserves full flexibility for HMO conversion.
+Victorian and Edwardian terraced houses in the primary investment postcodes transact at £70,000-£120,000, prices that allow cash purchase or very low LTV bridging even for investors with modest capital bases.
+Gross yields of 8-9% on single-let properties are achievable with straightforward management.
+The August 2019 Article 4 Direction restricts HMO conversion in the student-corridor neighbourhoods (The Avenues, Newland, Pearson Park, Beverley Road, Spring Bank, Newington & St Andrews, west Holderness Road) - investors should check the council's Article 4 map before assuming permitted development applies.

 The City of Culture 2017 legacy is tangible in Hull's city centre and waterfront.
 Private investment in hospitality, creative industries, and commercial property has followed the public infrastructure spend, and the Humber Bridge end of the city has seen genuine price appreciation.
 The offshore wind sector, centred on the Siemens Gamesa blade factory and the associated supply chain at the Enterprise Zone, is the most significant economic development story for Hull in a generation.